Simple Distances for Trajectories via Landmarks: Introduction

+In this paper we explore several variants of this formulation, derive convenient mathematical properties, and demonstrate its efficacy in several data analysis scenarios.

-\paragraph*{What is needed in a distance?} A definition of a distance $\dgen$ is the key building block in most data analysis tasks.
+\paragraph*{Key properties of a distance.} A definition of a distance $\dgen$ is the key building block in most data analysis tasks.
 For instance, it is at the heart of any assignment-based clustering (e.g., $k$-means) or for nearest-neighbor searching and analysis.
 We can also define a radial-basis kernel $K(p,q) = \exp(-\dgen(p,q)^2)$ (or similarly), which is required for kernel SVM classification, kernel regression, and kernel density estimation.
 A change in the distance, directly affects the meaning and modeling inherent in each of these tasks.
-So the first consideration in choosing a distance should always be, does it capture the properties between the objects that matter.
+So the first consideration in choosing a distance should always be, does it capture the properties between the objects that matter?

+As we will observe, by having a distance depend on a set of landmarks $Q$, then we can tune it to focus on certain regions.
+In the case of regressors or separators (e.g., infinite lines, hyperplanes) this makes sure the distance is determined by how these infinite objects interact with the support of the data.
+In the case of trajectories, the distance can be adjusted to focus on one or more locations of interest (e.g., a sporting event or school) or regions of interest (e.g., how someone passes through an airport, but not how they get there), as opposed to its full geometry.

-The second goal for a distance is often that it should be a metric: for instance this is essential in the analysis for the Gonzalez algorithm~\cite{Gon85} for $k$-center clustering, and many other contexts such as nearest-neighbor searching.
+A generic desired property of a distance is that it should be a metric: for instance this is essential in the analysis for the Gonzalez algorithm~\cite{Gon85} for $k$-center clustering, and many other contexts such as nearest-neighbor searching.